 Hepatitis B Treatment Recommendations

-The American Association for the Study of Liver Disease has made recommendations for treating long-term (chronic) hepatitis B. These recommendations are based on the presence of hepatitis B antigens in your blood, the level of hepatitis B viral DNA (HBV DNA) in your blood, and the levels of your liver enzymes.
+The American Association for the Study of Liver Disease has made recommendations for treating long-term (chronic) hepatitis B. These recommendations are based on the presence of hepatitis B antigens in your blood, the level of hepatitis B viral DNA (HBV DNA) in your blood, and the level of the liver enzyme alanine aminotransferase (ALT).

 Chronic hepatitis B can be HBeAg-positive or -negative.
 This means a specific hepatitis B antigen (HBeAg) is present (positive) or is not present (negative) in your blood.
 High levels of HBV DNA and liver enzymes may be present in both of these types of chronic hepatitis.
 This points to an active viral infection and increased risk of liver damage.

 Treatment with antiviral medicine is recommended if you are:1